 It just happened to be in the top of the tenth inning, putting the Rangers up 6-4, and helping them with their third win in the four-game series against last year’s American League champion Tampa Bay Rays.

 Garcia is being given the chance to play because of an unfortunate injury to Ronald Guzman, one of the last remnants of the Rangers last failed prospect class that included Odor, Mazara, DeSheilds, Calhoun, and Profar.
+If you want to learn about first aid injuries, you can check Waterloo First Aid

 The twenty-eight-year-old right-handed hitter has had a whirlwind journey to get here.